 Colors of World Down Syndrome Day

-Wrist bands, Ribbons or Lapel Pins of Blue or Yellow colours can be used to show your support or fund-raising at World Down Syndrome Day.
+Wrist bands, Ribbons or Lapel Pins of Blue or Yellow colors can be used to show your support or fund-raising at World Down Syndrome Day.
+You also can use Blue and Yellow colors paintings, candles, bulbs and nail polish of these colors at this special day.

 What is Down Syndrome?